oracle-livelabs/security/database/baseline/dbsat/dbsat.md

 In this exercise, you will learn how to use the DBSAT Discoverer.
 The DBSAT Discoverer connects to the database and collects and analysis data based on the settings specified in the configuration and sensitive pattern files.

-1. Navigate to the `scripts` directory.
+1. Navigate to the `conf` directory.

     ````
     <copy>cd $DBSEC_LABS/dbsat/dbsat40/Discover/conf</copy>